 We have received Small Business Innovative Research grants from the National Institutes of Health, or NIH, which are used to support the research and development of our products.
-We recorded revenue related to these grants of \$125,000 and \$160,000 for the three months ended March 31, 2013 and 2012, respectively.
-As of March 31, 2013, \$1.7 million remained available under these grants.
+We recorded revenue related to these grants of \$140,000 and \$329,000 for the three months ended June 30, 2013 and 2012, respectively, and \$265,000 and \$489,000 for the six months ended June 30, 2013 and 2012, respectively.
+As of June 30, 2013, \$1.6 million remained available under these grants.

 In October 2010, we entered into a platform development funding agreement with Vulcan Inc. and its affiliate, which we refer to collectively as Vulcan, pursuant to which we received \$20.0 million for our G protein-coupled receptor, or GPCR, program.
-Of the funds received from Vulcan, we recorded \$10.8 million as a reduction of the cost of the intellectual property assets we purchased from Patobios Limited, or Patobios, \$994,000 was recorded in equity for the fair value of warrants issued to Vulcan, and the remaining \$8.2 million was recorded as deferred revenue.
-The deferred revenue balance is being recognized as revenue or as a reduction to the costs of assets purchased in direct proportion to the related GPCR expenses as they are incurred.
-Also in October 2010, we entered into an agreement with the Life Sciences Discovery Fund Authority, a granting agency of the State of Washington, or LSDF, under which we received a \$5.0 million grant award from LSDF that was paid to reimburse us for expenses we incurred and equipment purchases related to our GPCR program.
-For the three months ended March 31, 2013 and 2012, we have recorded reductions to the Vulcan deferred revenue balance of \$970,000 and \$712,000, respectively, which has been recognized as revenue on our accompanying consolidated statements of operations and comprehensive loss.
-As of March 31, 2013, all amounts pertaining to the Vulcan agreement previously recorded as deferred revenue in the accompanying consolidated balance sheets have been recognized as revenue.
-We recognized all remaining revenue of \$624,000 under the LSDF agreement during the first quarter of 2012.
+Of the funds received from Vulcan, \$10.8 million was recorded as a reduction of the cost of the intellectual property assets that we purchased from Patobios Limited, or Patobios, \$994,000 was recorded in equity for the fair value of warrants issued to Vulcan, and the remaining \$8.2 million was recorded as deferred revenue.
+The deferred revenue balance was recognized as revenue or as a reduction to the costs of assets purchased in direct proportion to the related GPCR expenses as they were incurred.
+We recognized as revenue the remaining deferred revenue balance of \$970,000 under the Vulcan agreement during the first quarter of 2013 and therefore, no additional revenue was recognized during the three months ended June 30, 2013.
+For the three months ended June 30, 2012, we recorded reductions to the Vulcan deferred revenue balance of \$1.3 million, which includes \$1.2 million recognized as revenue and \$60,000 recorded as cost reductions to assets.
+For the six months ended June 30, 2013 and 2012, we recorded reductions of \$970,000 and \$2.0 million to the Vulcan deferred revenue balance, respectively.
+For the six months ended June 30, 2012, the reduction included \$1.9 million recorded as revenue and \$60,000 recorded as cost reductions to assets.
+Also in October 2010, we entered into an agreement with the Life Sciences Discovery Fund Authority, a granting agency of the State of Washington, or LSDF, under which we received a \$5.0 million grant award from LSDF that was paid to reimburse us for expenses we incurred and equipment we purchased related to our GPCR program.
+We recognized the remaining \$624,000 of revenue under the LSDF agreement during the first quarter of 2012.